gabybudel/gabybudel/README.md

 -->
 # Gabriel Budel

 I am a recent Ph.D. graduate from TU Delft in Artificial Intelligence and Network Science.
-My research focuses on embeddings of complex networks and the role of complementarity and similarity in these network embeddings, with applications in semantic networks and NLP.
-My research interests in data science, artificial intelligence, machine learning, network embeddings, and hyperbolic graphs.
+My research focuses on embeddings of complex networks and the roles of complementarity and similarity in these network embeddings, with applications in semantic networks and NLP.
+My research interests include data science, artificial intelligence, machine learning, network embeddings, and hyperbolic graphs.

 ## Publications